lii-enac/djnn-cpp/INSTALL.md

-We provide a Makefile that should work on MacOS (10.12+), Linux, Windows 10+.
+We provide a `Makefile` that should work on MacOS (10.12+), Linux, Windows 10+.

 ---- LINUX -----

-linux package for ubuntu 20.04: <https://github.com/lii-enac/djnn-cpp/releases>
+* With a debian binary package for ubuntu 20.04:
+  get the package here: <https://github.com/lii-enac/djnn-cpp/releases>,
-in a Terminal:
+  then in a Terminal:

 ```
 dpkg -i djnn-cpp-x.xx.x.deb
 ````

-or using sources:
+* or using sources:

 ```
 sudo apt install git make pkg-config